eXascaleInfolab/orbits/README.md

 ### Datasets customization

-- To include an existing dataset in the benchmark
+- To include an existing dataset from `TestingFramework/bin/Debug/data/`
   - open the file `TestingFramework/config.cfg`
   - Add the name of dataset to the line `Datasets`